shubhamarya406/HacktoberFest_2021/README.md

   38. Program to Convert Binary Number to Decimal and vice-versa
   39. Program to Convert Octal Number to Decimal and vice-versa
   40. Program to Convert Binary Number to Octal and vice-versa
+  41. program to Reverse a Sentence Using Recursion
+  42. program to calculate the power using recursion
+  43. Program to Calculate Average Using Arrays
+  44. Program to Find Largest Element in an Array
+  45. Program to Calculate Standard Deviation